rix4uni/nucleihub/README.md

-  download    Clone or download repositories and files with various options duplicate   Find and save unique or large content templates from downloaded files help        Help about any command
+  download    Clone or download repositories and files with various options duplicate   Find and save unique or large content templates from downloaded files help        Help about any command updatecheck Check for today's commits in specified GitHub repositories

 Flags:
   -h, --help      help for nucleihub